yaxitech/linux/Documentation/virt/kvm/api.rst

 update the private/shared state of the GPA using the corresponding KVM_SET_MEMORY_ATTRIBUTES ioctl.
 The 'ret' field is to be set to 0 by userpace on success, or some non-zero value on failure.

+For the KVM_USER_VMGEXIT_PSC type, the psc union type is used.
+The kernel will supply the GPA of the Page State Structure defined in the GHCB spec.
+Userspace will process this structure as defined by the GHCB, and issue KVM_SET_MEMORY_ATTRIBUTES ioctls to set the GPAs therein to the expected private/shared state.
+Userspace will return a value in 'ret' that is in agreement with the GHCB-defined return values that the guest will expect in the SW_EXITINFO2 field of the GHCB in response to these requests.

 6. Capabilities that can be enabled on vCPUs
 ============================================